Get started quickly with the Blackboard and New User checklist.

 Have some Blackboard related questions and want to talk it over with someone?
 Please review the IT Support page for information on our flexible support services.

 COD produced videos may be accessed from the Inside COD employee portal, by going to the Training tab.
-The newest Blackboard videos are:
+Don't miss these Blackboard videos:

 Blackboard's On-Demand Learning Center